testing-library/angular-testing-library/README.md

 You can find some examples in the [tests folder](https://github.com/timdeschryver/ngx-testing-library/tree/master/projects/ngx-testing-library/tests).

-Here is how "default" specifications are written with `ngx-testing-library`.
+Here is how the "default" specifications can be written with `ngx-testing-library`.

 Before: